 * * *

-James J. O’Donnell focuses on the “wrong turns” of sixth-century history in his epic treatise The Ruin of the Roman Empire: The Barbarians Who Could Have Saved It; The Emperor Who Brought It Down.
+James J. O’Donnell focuses on the “wrong turns” of sixth-century history in his epic treatise The Ruin of the Roman Empire: The Emperor Who Brought It Down, the Barbarians Who Could Have Saved It.
 It shows what was lost, and how.
 The wrong turns sound uncomfortably familiar today.

 The Romans had enough land to accommodate Germanic tribes seeking protection within the borders of the empire, but cultural and political institutions adapted feebly, if at all.
 For example, the Vandals immigrated from beyond the Rhine and finally settled in the area of present-day Tunisia, where they became Romans.
 In the east, Goths from beyond the Danube were greeted with suspicion, but many nonetheless became citizens and even high-ranking officers in the Roman military.

 One of the Goths, Theoderic, even became an emperor.
 His reign brought peace, prosperity and unity that Italy would not see again for another fourteen centuries.
 A successor, Justinian, concentrated on securing his northern border and enforcing religious conformity.
 By attempting to impose unity, he destroyed any chance of it.
 The Vandals, among many others, had a future within the Roman empire; Justinian’s obduracy gave the empire no future but the Dark Ages.
 Immigrants may become a country’s greatest resource, witness Theoderic; fossilized reactionary policies lead to doom, witness Justinian.